The Definitive Guide to Commonly Missed Small Business Tax Write-offs

-Keeping track of small business deductions throughout the year is crucial to reducing the amount of taxes you owe come April.
-But with so many possible write offs, how are you supposed to keep all of the tax deductions and non deductibles straight?
+Keeping track of small business tax deductions throughout the year is crucial to reducing the amount of taxes you owe come April.
+But, with so many possible write-offs, how are small business owners supposed to keep all of the tax deductions and non deductibles straight?

-Check out some of the most commonly missed and misunderstood small business deductions, and start tagging your receipts today!
+Check out 18 of the most commonly missed tax write-offs and misunderstood small business tax deductions, and start tagging your receipts on Shoeboxed today!

 Don’t you hate it when you’re stuck in an airport or hotel, and you need cash, like, now?
 Even if your only choice is a competitor’s bank, don’t sweat those ATM fees!

 ATM fees are considered banking fees, and for small business owners, banking fees are part of what the IRS considers regular operating business expenses, as long as they’re ordinary and necessary for your line of work and the fees are from a business bank account.

-Keep in mind that regular people (non-business owners) are not allowed to deduct ATM or bank fees, so take care to only claim those charges associated with your business accounts.
+Keep in mind that regular people (non-business owners) are not allowed to deduct ATM or bank fees as business expenses, so take care to only claim those business expenses associated with your business accounts.

 So the next time you see a Wells Fargo machine when you bank with Chase, relax!
 Uncle Sam is ready to foot the bill for that $3 (or $5, or $7!?) fee.